Redpanda UIRedpanda UI

 CLI

-Use the fumadocs/cli to add components to your project.
+Use the shadcn CLI to add components to your project.

 NOTE: You only need to do this once.

-Create a cli.json file at the root of your application or project.
+Create a components.json file at the root of your application or project:

 {